ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step06.md

 Add that method to your `weather` service to get the current weather. **Hint:** You'll need to import `Observable` from `rxjs` at the top of your file.

 Add two additional methods: one called `forecast` that gets the forecast data and one called `uvIndex` that gets the UV Index data. **Hint:** Have a look at the <a href="https://openweathermap.org/api" target="_blank">Open Weather Map API Docs</a> for details on the endpoint names.
-The format of the `forcast` and `uvIndex` methods will be basically the same at this point other than the name of the endpoint.
+The format of the `forecast` and `uvIndex` methods will be basically the same at this point other than the name of the endpoint.

 ## Transforming the Data